| Written by Geir Nerbø

 Workers can also slip on liquid, mud or loose rock while walking, but high-traction footwear can give you a better stance on uneven ground.
 Sizable work boots might affect your gait, but they can keep you upright.

-Toppling off ladders is another possibility, and ladder securing equipment could solve it.
+Another possibility is toppling off ladders, and ladder-securing equipment could solve it.
 For example, underground mining uses fixed ladders, and safety belts and lines can draw workers back if they slip on far-reaching shafts.

 Shafts that are out of commission yet not shut can eventually cause problems.
 Mines need maintenance and reinforcement to uphold their structure, and without supervision, the unused shafts deteriorate.